Get the Tata Capital App to apply for Loans & manage your account. Download Now

 4. Enhanced liquidity: Lower monthly instalments leave borrowers with increased liquidity.
 The surplus funds can be utilised to manage the substantial balloon payment effectively without disrupting regular cash flow.

-5. Shorter loan duration: Balloon payments often involve shorter loan periods, enabling lending institutions to manage the associated risks better than longer-term loans and providing a favourable risk management scenario.
+5. Shorter loan duration: Balloon finance schemes often involve shorter loan periods, enabling lending institutions to manage the associated risks better than longer-term loans and providing a favourable risk management scenario.

 6. Streamlined procedures: Due to the debt restructuring involved, the paperwork required for balloon payments tends to be minimal, simplifying the loan management process for borrowers and lenders.